eat-this-one/eat-this-one/README.md

     npm test

 This runs all backend tests (mocha).

+    grunt build:test

-There are frontend unit tests and e2e tests (protractor) they run automatically when editing test files.
+This runs all tests, including frontend unit tests and e2e tests (protractor) they also run automatically when editing test files.

 # Project code structure